Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 Why It Matters: Poultry that is pastured can cost more labor than those that are confined.
 Monitor the flock more carefully, move them to new pasture areas, and deal with things like predators and changes in weather.

-The creation of an efficient system for flock movement is crucial in labor management.
+The creation of an efficient system for flock movement is crucial in labor management when raising pastured chickens.

-When raising chickens on pasture, choose breeds that are good foragers, hardy, and adapt to the outside.
+When raising chickens on pasture, choose breeds that are good foragers, hardy, and adapted to the outdoors.
 Rhode Island Reds, Australorps, and Plymouth Rocks are great for eggs and meat.

 For meat, the Red Ranger grows slowly and is active and healthy.
 Sussex and Barred Rocks produce both eggs and meat well.
 Consider your flock’s purpose, climate, and space before choosing.